 Wine tastings.
 Gift Shop.
 Wine by the glass.
 Winery events.
 Greatroom rental.
 Small urban winery featuring wines from Pennsylvania grapes and some from other areas.
 Located in historic Cambria City.

 Cambria City is the site of many events throughout the year, including the Jazz Along the River series, PolkaFest, and Cambria City Ethnic Fest.
 The events often feature delicious ethnic foods, entertainment, dancing, and arts & crafts.
-Check the calendar of events in this guide and online.

 Johnstown’s newest – and oldest – music hall.
 Formerly the Immaculate Conception church, the Grand Halle’s soaring Gothic architecture creates a lively acoustical setting for choral, a capella, and acoustic performances; and is perfectly matched to its Adam Stein pipe organ.